 A large spiral fills the room at the James Hockey Gallery.
-The scale and the small grains of offered no focus and created a slight dizziness.
+The combination of the scale of the installation and the individual small grains created a sense of dizziness.
 The endlessness of the swirling of the spiral revealed only when viewing the artwork from above on a balcony.
 Split peas have rich colours of yellow, ochre and cream – each grain a beautiful hemispheric shape.
 The work referenced ironic artworks such as Spiral Jetty and was created as part of Tine Bech’s Master degree in Sculpture.

 Photo by Simon Sandy